Predicting random close packing of binary hard-disk mixtures via third-virial-based parameters: Abstract

 \section{Abstract}

 We propose a simple and accurate approach to estimate the random close packing (RCP) fraction of binary hard-disk mixtures.
-By introducing a parameter based on the reduced third virial coefficient of the mixture, we show that the RCP fraction depends nearly linearly on this parameter, leading to a universal collapse of simulation data across a wide range of size ratios and compositions.
-Comparisons with previous models by Brouwers and Zaccone demonstrate that our approach provides the most consistent and accurate predictions.
-The method can be naturally extended to polydisperse mixtures with continuous size distributions, offering a robust framework for understanding the universality of RCP in hard-disk systems.
+By introducing a parameter based on the mixture's reduced third virial coefficient---which effectively captures three-body correlations and excluded-area constraints---we show that the RCP fraction depends nearly linearly on this parameter, leading to a near-universal collapse of simulation data over a wide range of size ratios and compositions.
+Comparisons with previous models by Brouwers and Zaccone indicate that the present approach provides more accurate and consistent predictions.
+The method can be naturally extended to polydisperse mixtures with continuous size distributions and is structurally consistent with the surplus equation-of-state formulation, offering a compact framework for understanding the near universality of RCP in hard-disk systems.